About the Program

-The Lung Cancer Screening Program will communicate your lung screening results to your Primary Care Physician, and will work with your Primary Care Physicians to ensure that appropriate follow-up is received.
+The Lung Cancer Screening Program will communicate your lung screening results to your primary care physician, and will work with your primary care physician to ensure that appropriate follow-up is received.

 To see if you qualify or to schedule a screening,